What Are My Coins Worth?

 An easy example to use is the 1909-S SVD American Penny with a mintage of 484,000.
 That's a lot, right?
 Sure, but with the millions of people that want to get their hands on it, it's justifiable for them to have a hefty price tag.

 The same thing goes for any coin; if there were over 400,000 made but only 10,000 people want them, then there's plenty of supply to meet the demand.
 That does not make them very valuable.
 Again, it's the simple principle of supply and demand.

 Basically, if it's a higher-collected coin, it will definitely have the price to match.
 This post is only referring to mintage, not the other factors in deciding the price of a coin such as age and condition.
-Those two also play a role in determining price, but the most prominent is mintage.
+Those two also play a role in determining price, but mintage is arguably the most prominent factor.